 Projects to formulate African American ethnicities, along with the African creole nomenclature (such “Gullah Geechee coastal plain”) that Kendra Hamilton is developing, can generate a more complete history of the African diaspora and could be the first step in a healing and empowering universalization process.
 Specificity and unity are synergies.

-A massive, intricate web of possibilities
+A vast, intricate web of possibilities

 The examples in this essay are just a tiny fraction of possibilities for illumining and developing the breadth and depth of the field of inquiry that Kendra Hamilton calls the Gullah Geechee “shadow canon.”
 Another example on the environmental tip is the exploration of correlations between environmental factors and the Gullah Gechee material culture of handmade fish nets, sweetgrass baskets, rice fanners, Africanesque sculptural hairstyles bound with cords woven from plant fibers on the Sea Islands before the modern period), pottery, grave decorations, ironwork designs, and oyster shells used as building material.